 In early 2017 it was announced that the YPSI 24-Hour Shootout would take a hiatus that would let us step back and give thought on how this event could be returned with an expanded focus on supporting the digital media arts in Ypsilanti and beyond.

-YPSI 24 has come a long way from that first event in 2012 at which we screened 12 programs at the Riverside Arts Center in Ypsilanti.
+YPSI 24 came a long way from that first event in 2012 at which we screened 12 programs at the Riverside Arts Center in Ypsilanti.
 When you roll the dice on an event the first time, you don’t know if anyone will show up.
 But some did, and the unanimous question was “Will you do this again?”

 We could not have produced this event, and especially been able to offer the outstanding levels of cash prizes, without a generous group of sponsors in our community.
-Some sponsors who have contributed significantly to the growth and success of our event have included the Washtenaw County Convention & Visitors Bureau (Ann Arbor CVB / Ypsi REAL, Michigan Film & Digital Media Office, Real Estate OneYpsilanti, and many other community sponsors who will continue to be showcased on ypsi24.com.
+Some sponsors who have contributed significantly to the growth and success of YPSI 24 have included the Ann Arbor CVB / Ypsi REAL, Michigan Film & Digital Media Office, Tyler Weston of Real Estate One Ypsilanti, Zingerman’s Community of Businesses, and many other community sponsors who will continue to be showcased on the ypsi24.com Sponsor Archive.

 Bonnie and Ed Penet, owners of the Mix On Michigan store in downtown Ypsi responded to the idea of YPSI 24 with an immediate “What can we do to make it happen?”
 Ed even made the connection to Jake Grimes, a local wood artisan, who designed and crafted our badass trophy “The IPSY,” awarded to the Best of Show winner.

-YPSI 24 LLC will continue to support independent filmmaking in Southeast Michigan through special events and social media messaging.
+YPSI 24 will continue to support independent filmmaking in Southeast Michigan through special events and social media messaging.
 We are part of a vibrant community of many talented filmmakers and film lovers in Michigan, and YPSI 24 will continue to seek ways through which we can help to grow and promote our community.

 Mark S. Ducker